 Students planning to transfer to a four-year institution should be aware that universities and colleges differ widely in the courses they accept for transfer, and they must assume responsibility for planning these courses.
-In order to achieve maximum transferability of course work, students should consult with ACC advisors and counselors who are available to assist them in this process.
+In order to achieve maximum transferability of course work, students should consult with ACC advisors who are available to assist them in this process.
 It is also the students’ responsibility when transferring from ACC to be aware of the transfer institution’s policies and course and program requirements.
 This information can be obtained from the transfer school’s web site and by contacting the transfer school.

 Transferring to a college/university involves thorough academic advising, research, and planning.
 This Transfer Timeline can assist you in the transfer process, but it is only a general “suggested” guide.
 As the transfer process is unique to each transfer college/university, it is the student’s responsibility to know the transfer college’s requirements and adapt this “suggested” timeline accordingly.

 Alpena Community College students are assigned an academic advisor who instructs in their field of study or in a related area.
 These advisors assist students in selecting courses based on their program of study and the college to which they intend to transfer.
 It is highly recommended that students consult with their academic advisor prior to registering for classes.

 Visit the Michigan Transfer Network to determine how your courses transfer to four-year colleges.
 This is also a link to Michigan college home pages, admissions applications, and telephone contacts.

 To be eligible for the Michigan Transfer Agreement at Alpena Community College, a minimum of 1 college level course must be taken at Alpena Community College.
 Transcripts of ACC graduates who meet the MTA requirements will automatically be certified for MTA when degrees are posted to academic records.
 Students who transfer prior to the completion of a degree program but have completed the MTA requirements may also be certified upon request.
 Requests should be made to the Registrar.